 The aim of the treatment protocol is to decrease the inflammatory response to the dental plaque inside the mouth.
 This can be achieved with brushing, topical application of antimicrobials, systemic antibiotic and anti-inflammatory therapy, laser treatment, dental scaling, and tooth removal.

 Brushing the teeth of cats with stomatitis is often too difficult for owners because the animals are reacting quite painfully.
 In most cases, the animal will benefit from teeth scaling done by a professional under general anesthesia.
 After the cleaning, the gums and the teeth are washed with Chlorhexidine.

-Systematic antibiotic treatment is widely used in cases or feline stomatitis.
+Systematic antibiotic treatment is widely used in cases of feline stomatitis.
 Generally, antibiotics of choice include amoxicillin/clavulanic acid, doxycycline, metronidazole, and clindamycin.
 The use of Azithromycin is helpful when Bartonella is linked to oral inflammation.
 Unfortunately, antibiotics only provide short-term clinical improvement and can be even ineffective in alleviating the symptoms.

-When you extract the teeth there is no surface where the plaque can retain.
-Thus the accumulation of bacteria is minimized and the secondary inflammatory response associated with the microorganisms reduces.
-Most cats tolerate extractions pretty good and can eat both dry and moist food without teeth.
+When you extract the teeth, there is no surface where the plaque can retain.
+Thus the accumulation of bacteria is minimized, and the secondary inflammatory response associated with the microorganisms reduces.
+Most cats tolerate extractions pretty well and can eat both dry and moist food without teeth.

 Postoperative pain management can be supported by regional nerve blocks.
-In more than half of the cases, tooth extraction results in complete resolution of the inflammation.
+In more than half of the cases, a tooth extraction results in complete resolution of the inflammation.
 In approximately 20 percent of cases, the inflammation remains minimal after the operation and further improvement requires medical therapy.
-No improvement after tooth extraction is noted in less than 10 percent of cats with stomatitis.
+No improvement after a tooth extraction is noted in less than 10 percent of cats with stomatitis.